-Headquartered in Toronto, Ontario, PenEquity is a privately-owned property management and real estate development company, operating primarily in the retail sector with a focus on grocery-anchored retail plazas.
+Business Description: Headquartered in Toronto, Ontario, PenEquity is a privately-owned property management and real estate development company, operating primarily in the retail sector with a focus on grocery-anchored retail plazas.
 Since its inception in 1984, PenEquity has completed over 20 development projects.
 PenEquity has established strong relationships with partners and key tenants and has been successful in attracting large, high-quality, financially-stable tenants.
-PenEquity currently has a portfolio of six development projects in its pipeline, which are primarily grocery-anchored community retail plazas.
-Two of the projects are in
+PenEquity currently has a portfolio of three development projects in its pipeline, two of which are grocery-anchored community retail plazas in Stoney Creek and London and one of which is a medium- to high-density residential project in Barrie.